Nicolas

 Biography

-Balcom Raleigh is an interdisciplinary doctoral researcher interested in broadening societal understanding of how the futures people imagine are linked to their capabilities to perceive potential change and innovate.
-As a champion of co-design of research interventions and reflexive co-inquiry, his motto is: ‘No extractive research.’
+Balcom Raleigh is a doctoral researcher interested in broadening societal understanding of how the futures which people imagine are linked to their capabilities to perceive potential change and innovate.
+He specialises in the futures literacy approach, futures literacy learning processes, and implementing Futures Literacy Labs.
+As a champion of co-design of research interventions and reflexive co-inquiry, his motto is: ‘No extractive research’.
+He is part of the Being(s) There(s) project led from the Economic Geography unit of TSE.

 His PhD topic is complexity, transformation, futures literacy, and sustainability innovation.
-He works with sustainability innovators who are working to address the climate emergency to nurture futures literacy.
-Through co-inquiry, participatory action research, and principles of communities of practice, these engagements lead to mutually beneficial understandings of how futures literacy materializes and functions for specific groups.
+He works with climate change innovators - people who are working to address the climate emergency – to spark and nurture their futures literacy.
+Through co-inquiry, participatory action research, and forming communities of practice, these engagements aim to open mutually beneficial understandings about what futures literacy is, how this capability materialises and functions for specific groups, and its impacts on sustainability innovation processes.

 He started at Finland Futures Research Centre in June 2015 as Millennium Project Intern and continued as a Research Assistant until becoming a Project Researcher in May 2017.
-In that role, he was part of several research project teams at the centre and successfully won funding and led the Futures Literacy across the Deep (FLxDeep) initiative from June 2019 to December 2020.
-In 2023, he turned his attention to consulting roles and his doctoral research.
+In that role, he was part of several research project teams and successfully won funding and led the Futures Literacy across the Deep (FLxDeep) initiative from June 2019 to December 2020.
+He started his doctoral research in December 2020. he turned his attention to consulting roles and his doctoral research.

 Teaching

-Balcom Raleigh was responsible teacher of FUTULAB3 Participatory Scenario Planning (2020-2022).
-This course gives students practical experience in participatory scenario planning with an actual case organization.
+He was responsible teacher of FUTULAB3 Participatory Scenario Planning (2020-2022) in the Masters Degree programme in Futures Studies at Turku School of Economics.
+This course offers students a chance to build practical experience in participatory scenario planning with a case organisation.
 He co-taught the preceding version of the course, Scenario Thinking, with Amos Taylor in 2019; and with Markku Wilenius and Amos Taylor in 2018.

 Research

 Balcom Raleigh’s PhD research is about futures literacy and climate change innovation.
-It takes an interventionist research approach to explore the interrelations between complexity, transformation, capabilities, and imagination in sustainability innovation processes which are aimed at addressing the climate emergency.
+In this research, he takes an interventionist research approach to explore the interrelations between complexity, transformation, capabilities, and imagination in sustainability innovation processes that are aimed at addressing the climate emergency.
 His PhD supervisors are Dr. Katriina Siivonen (University of Turku) and Dr. Riel Miller (formerly at UNESCO, currently a research fellow at several institutions).
-He is also part of the Futures Literacy for Business Renewal (FuLiBRe) project that explores these research themes with a focus on co-creating futures literacy games as learning spaces in innovation networks.
+He further explores his doctoral research themes by analysing interview data from the Being(s) There(s) (BETH) project, funded by Research Council of Finland.

 He has been part of the following research teams (during the following timeframes):